Udaymadhok7/Numpy-Matrix-Tool/README.md

 - Matrix Subtraction
 - Matrix Multiplication
 - Transpose of a Matrix
-- Inverse of a Matrix (for square, invertible matrices)
+- Inverse of a Matrix
 - Determinant of a Matrix

 ---